-At a meeting held on 21 January 2020, a report was issued on the functioning of the Committee and the performance of its duties in 2019, concluding that the Executive Committee responsibly assumes and performs the duties and powers delegated to it by the Board of Directors, diligently and effectively handling the Company's affairs that require constant attention and monitoring.
+At a meeting held on 19 January 2021, a report was issued on the functioning of the Committee and the performance of its duties in 2020, concluding that the Executive Committee responsibly assumes and performs the duties and powers delegated to it by the Board of Directors, diligently and effectively handling the Company's affairs that require constant attention and monitoring.

-Regarding the most important actions carried out by the aforementioned Committee, worth note is that the Committee has met seven times over the course of 2019, and with the appropriate frequency to perform its duties.
+Regarding the most important actions carried out by the aforementioned Committee, worth note is that the Committee has met eight times over the course of the 2020 business year, and with the appropriate frequency to perform its duties.